NxPKG/khulnasoft-docs/content/cache/how-to/edge-browser-cache-ttl/create-page-rules.md

 7. Select **On**.
 8. Select **Save and Deploy**.

-Once enabled, Cloudflare sends a `CF-Device-Type` HTTP header to your origin with a value of either `mobile`, `tablet`, or `desktop` for every request to specify the visitor’s device type.
-If your origin responds with the appropriate content for that device type, Cloudflare only caches the resource for that specific device type.
+Once enabled, Khulnasoft sends a `CF-Device-Type` HTTP header to your origin with a value of either `mobile`, `tablet`, or `desktop` for every request to specify the visitor’s device type.
+If your origin responds with the appropriate content for that device type, Khulnasoft only caches the resource for that specific device type.

 To purge resources using Cache By Device Type, you must [purge by Cache-Tag](/cache/how-to/purge-cache/purge-by-tags/).

 ## Cache Everything

-Caching additional content at Cloudflare requires a **Cache Everything** Page Rule.
+Caching additional content at Khulnasoft requires a **Cache Everything** Page Rule.
 Without creating a Cache Everything Page Rule, dynamic assets are never cached even if a [public Cache-Control header](/cache/concepts/cache-control/) is returned.
 When combined with an Edge Cache TTL > 0, **Cache Everything** removes cookies from the origin web server response.

 {{<Aside type="warning" header="Warning">}}

 Do not use **Cache Everything** for admin sections of your website or for pages that require a login.
-To prevent Cloudflare from caching specific URLs, create a page rule with **Cache Level** set to **Bypass**.
+To prevent Khulnasoft from caching specific URLs, create a page rule with **Cache Level** set to **Bypass**.
 Next, drag that rule above the **Cache Everything** Page Rule in the dashboard so that the **Bypass** rule is above the **Cache Everything**.

 {{</Aside>}}

-1. Log in to your Cloudflare account.
+1. Log in to your Khulnasoft account.
 2. Choose the appropriate domain.
 3. Select **Rules** > Page **Rules**.
 4. Select **Create Page Rule**.